PEFTGuard: Detecting Backdoor Attacks Against Parameter-Efficient Fine-Tuning: Ablation Study about Zero-shot Transferability on Unknown Attacks

+We sincerely thank the reviewers and our shepherd for their constructive feedback, which improved the quality of this work.
+This work is supported by the National Natural Science Foundation of China (No.62425205, No.62376210, and No.62402273) and the Guangdong Provincial Key Lab of Integrated Communication, Sensing, and Computation for Ubiquitous Internet of Things (No. 2023B1212010007).

-\section{Ablation Study about Zero-shot Transferability on Unknown Attacks.}
+\section{Ablation Study about Zero-shot Transferability on Unknown Attacks}

 In \Cref{sec:transferability}, we employ Contrastive Learning (CL), combined with model fusion via parameter averaging, enabling models trained on three different attack datasets to generalize to another unknown attack dataset.
-To investigate the effectiveness of each component, we conduct ablation studies, specifically targeting the unknown attack as Syntactic.
+To investigate the effectiveness of each component, we conduct ablation studies, specifically targeting the Syntactic attack.
 This is because the transfer effectiveness to Syntactic is consistently the worst among other attacks (Shown in~\Cref{tab:single_tranfer}).

 From~\Cref{tab:transferability_ablation}, we can observe the impact of varying numbers of attacks, the number of fusions, and CL on the outcomes.
 We observe that using two types of attack adapters can improve the AUC, reaching as high as $0.973$ but with a low DA $59\%$.
 Similarly, performing CL training alone without model fusion also achieves a high AUC of $0.973$, but the DA only reaches $68\%$.
 Likewise, performing model fusion without contrastive learning yields a similar outcome.
 This detailed analysis helps identify which components are critical for improving model performance and transferability across different attack scenarios.